AayushiAhlawat/Image-Forgery-Detection/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your/repository.git`
+1. Clone the repository: `git clone https://github.com/AayushiAhlawat/Image-Forgery-Detection.git`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run the main script: `python main.py`
+2. Run the main script: `python main.py`

 ### Conclusion 🎉